bus-ra-kaya/Weatherby/README.md

 * Search any city or select a location via interactive map
 * Live location time updates for selected location
-* Dynamic weather data pulled from OpenWeather and WeatherAPI
+* Dynamic weather data pulled from OpenWeather

 ## API Notes